-America’s oldest gunmaker, Remington Arms, now headquartered in Madison, North Carolina, has just filed for Chapter 11 bankruptcy protection.
+America’s oldest gunmaker, Remington Arms, now headquartered in Madison, North Carolina, has just reached an agreement with its creditors to seek Chapter 11 bankruptcy protection.

 The gun maker has been pummeled by recent lawsuits tied to the Sandy Hook Elementary School massacre, and falling sales from recent political policies.